-The Managing Editor does an initial check on your manuscript.
+The Editor does an initial check on your manuscript.
 This involves:

 - Sending the author an acknowledgment letter/e-mail.
-[NB: An acknowledgment does not constitute acceptance for publication.] - Checking your manuscript for completeness.
+[NB: An acknowledgment does not constitute acceptance for publication.] - Checking your manuscript for completeness. - Checking your artwork/tables/figures (if any) for clarity.